'A really stressful situation': The people stranded by Britain's fuel crisis - Local News 8

 “With regular restocks taking place, this percentage is likely to improve further over the next 24 hours,” he said.

-Prime Minister Boris Johnson’s government has announced a series of emergency measures to address the fuel crisis, including issuing temporary work visas for up to 5,500 foreign truck drivers and suspending competition law to allow suppliers to deliver fuel to rival operators.
+Prime Minister Boris Johnson’s government has announced a series of emergency measures to address the fuel crisis, including issuing temporary work visas for 5,000 foreign truck drivers and suspending competition law to allow suppliers to deliver fuel to rival operators.

 The government said Monday that British Army tanker drivers had been “brought to a state of readiness” and could be used to deliver fuel where it is needed most.

-Note: Correction: An earlier version of this story misstated the number of visas the United Kingdom is offering foreign truck drivers.